TEN7 Contractor Quick Start Guide

 - Do I need to use my TEN7 email address?

 Yes!
 Please do not forward your email from your TEN7 account to any other email address.
 Always do TEN7’s business with TEN7’s email address.
 (You probably won’t send or receive a great deal of email, we’re mostly in Slack all day long.)
+Be sure to add your Google profile photo when you first log in.

 - What are the expectations around using Slack with clients?